neptune-ai/pytorch-lightning/README.md

 With the Neptune integration, you can combine the default PyTorch Lightning logging methods with the Neptune methods and capabilities.

 #### Use Lightning's logging methods
-Use `self.log()` in your Lightning module as usual - everything will be automatically logged to Neptune Scale.
+Use `self.log()` in your Lightning module as usual – everything will be automatically logged to Neptune.

 #### Use Neptune's logging methods
 In addition to the default logging methods, you can use the Neptune [Run](https://docs.neptune.ai/run) methods to log more metadata types.
 You can also use the Neptune methods outside of the training loop.